Last Updated on January 21, 2021

 Memorial Tree Urns

 The urn will arrive inside a gorgeous keepsake tin, decorated with images from the tree which will soon be growing out in nature.
-Inside is the burial urn, which contains all the elements necessary to grow your memorial tree (helpful instructions are also included).
+Inside is the actual burial urn.
+The urn contains all the elements necessary to grow your memorial tree.
+Of course we also include a set of helpful instructions so you’ll know exactly what to do.

 These tree planter urns were designed to allow your loved one or pet to thrive as a living memorial while still giving you the option of placing some the cremated remains in a cemetery or other place of disposition.